awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-capacity-rebalancing.md

-# Use Capacity Rebalancing to handle Amazon EC2 Spot Interruptions<a name="ec2-auto-scaling-capacity-rebalancing"></a>
+# Use Capacity Rebalancing to handle Amazon EC2 Spot interruptions<a name="ec2-auto-scaling-capacity-rebalancing"></a>

 You can configure Amazon EC2 Auto Scaling to monitor and automatically respond to changes that affect the availability of your Spot Instances\.
 Capacity Rebalancing helps you maintain workload availability by proactively augmenting your fleet with a new Spot Instance before a running instance is interrupted by Amazon EC2\.